Editorial Standards

 - Assemble records Pull final pay stubs, YTD payroll summaries, or retirement plan statements.
 If you are replacing a W‑2, focus on wages, tips, other compensation, and federal income tax withheld.
 If you are replacing a 1099‑R, pull gross and taxable distributions, basis if any, and federal withholding.

 - Capture payer details Enter the payer’s legal name and address.
 Add the EIN if you have it.
-If you cannot find the EIN after reasonable effort, note that it is unknown in the form and explain your attempts in the narrative section.
+If you cannot find the EIN after reasonable effort, you may use the EIN from a prior year's Form W‑2 or 1099‑R from the same employer, or another TIN such as an SSN associated with the payer; note your fallback choice on the form and explain your attempts in the narrative section.

 - Estimate amounts carefully Use the figures from your records to estimate income and withholding.
 Do the math once, then check it again.
 If multiple stubs are involved, reconcile to the YTD totals to avoid double counting.
 Document each source you used.